itayb1/itayb1.github.io/_posts/2018-11-02-got_2_learn_libc_picoctf_2018.md

 ---
 layout: post
-title: Binary Exploitation: got-to-learn-libc (250) - PicoCTF 2018
+title: Binary Exploitation - got-2-learn-libc (250) - PicoCTF 2018
 categories: [general, CTFs]
 tags: [CTFs, picoCTF2018]
-fullview: true
 comments: true
 ---

-# Binary Exploitation: got-to-learn-libc (250) - PicoCTF 2018

 So this challenge was a great introduction for the concept of ret-2-libc.
 As we run the binary we were given a several addresses from libc, that may be really  useful in our exploit.